LISPBUILDER-SDL - Use SDL from Common Lisp

 color

-An SDL color containing INTEGER Red, Green and Blue color components.
+A color containing INTEGER Red, Green and Blue components.
+Free using FREE.

 [Function]